danyalsaqib/deepface_benchmarking/README.md

   - benchmarks_of_image_person_2_img_0.csv
   - benchmarks_of_image_person_2_img_1.csv

-You can now open up Jupyter, and firstly comment out the following lines in the first cell.
+You can now open up Jupyter, and firstly comment out the following lines in the second cell.
+These lines are specific to Google Drive and Google Colab, and we will not need them in Jupyter.

 ```
 from google.colab import drive